 • Fax: 0234-22-3910

-(snorkeling and scuba diving)
+(snorkeling and scuba diving),

-(Regarding recreational fishing boats)
+(Regarding recreational fishing boats) Tobishima

-Tobishima Recreational Fishing Boat Business Council (Inn Obako)
+Recreational Fishing Boat Industry Council (Inn Obako)

-TEL 0234-96-3036
+TEL: 0234-96-3036

 INFORMATION

-• Address: 998-0281 Tobishima, Sakata City, Yamagata Prefecture
+• Address: Tobishima, Sakata City, Yamagata Prefecture, 998-0281

-• Access: Approximately 7 minutes by car from JR Sakata Station to Sakata Port
+• Access: Approximately 7 minutes by car from JR Sakata Station to Sakata Port.

-• Inquiries: Sakata City Exchange and Tourism Division Phone number 0234-26-5759
+• For inquiries, please contact Sakata City Tourism Division at 0234-26-5759

-*Note: Camping is prohibited on Tobishima.
+*Note: Camping is prohibited on Tobishima

 GOOGLE MAP